G7 urges Middle East de-escalation as Trump makes hasty summit exit

 The leaders of the club of industrial democracies — Britain, Canada, France, Germany, Italy, Japan and the United States — stated their conviction that Iran “can never have a nuclear weapon”.

-Trump told reporters before his decision was announced to leave early: “As soon as I leave here, we’re going to be doing something.”
+Trump told reporters before his decision was announced to leave early due to the Middle East situation: “As soon as I leave here, we’re going to be doing something.”

+He later stated that his early departure from the summit had “nothing to do with” working on a ceasefire between Israel and Iran, refuting comments by French President Emmanuel Macron, who said the US president made a ceasefire proposal.

+Macron “mistakenly said that I left the G7 Summit, in Canada, to go back to D.C. to work on a ‘ceasefire’ between Israel and Iran”, Trump wrote on his Truth Social platform as he left the moot to return to Washington.

+Macron said earlier today that Trump had made an offer for a ceasefire between Israel and Iran.

+“There is indeed an offer to meet and exchange.
+An offer was made especially to get a ceasefire and to then kick-start broader discussions,” Macron told reporters at the G7.

-He has repeatedly declined to say if the United States would participate in Israeli military action, although he has said Washington was not involved in initial strikes and the White House said that US forces remained in a defensive posture.
+Trump has repeatedly declined to say if the United States would participate in Israeli military action, although he has said Washington was not involved in initial strikes, and the White House said that US forces remained in a defensive posture.

-A US official said Trump would not sign a draft statement from G7 leaders calling for a de-escalation of the conflict.
-The draft statement says Iran must never have a nuclear weapon and that Israel has the right to defend itself.
+A US official had said Trump would not sign a draft statement from G7 leaders calling for a de-escalation of the conflict.
+The draft statement had stated Iran must never have a nuclear weapon and that Israel has the right to defend itself.

 “Iran should have signed the ‘deal’ I told them to sign.
 What a shame, and waste of human life.
 Simply stated, Iran cannot have a nuclear weapon.
 I said it over and over again!